Unfortunately, We Do Have To Care About Kanye's Politics

 The husband of Kim Kardashian West is not just a celebrity sharing his opinion about history and the state of the country.
 When he accepted the Video Vanguard Award at the 2015 VMAs, he announced his intention to run for president in 2020.
 Last month, the rapper explained during a radio interview that he still plans on running, but is going to wait until 2024.
 As it stands, we have no reason not to believe that this is exactly what he’s going to do.
 Unfortunately, we do not have the luxury of shrugging Kanye West off, as badly as we may want to, because after November 2016, anything is possible in politics.
 There is a huge chance that all of West's misinformation and problematic alignments could impact our lives in a very real way should he win any public office.

-It’s very possible that West’s views will do more than add color to his legacy as one of the greatest hip-hop producers, a fashion visionary, cultural disrupter, and yes, an advocate for the Black arts and creativity.
-The same man that notoriously held a fistful of Amber Rose’s ass in one hand and a bottle of Hennessy in the other could easily be the next President of the United States.
+It’s very possible that West’s views will do more than add colour to his legacy as one of the greatest hip-hop producers, a fashion visionary, cultural disrupter and yes, an advocate for the black arts and creativity.
+The same man that notoriously held a fistful of Amber Rose’s ass in one hand and a bottle of Hennessy in the other could easily be the next president of the United States.
 Stranger things have happened.

 Advertisement